m-bilu/KinASR2025/README.md

 # Solution

 We finetune Whisper-Large using the provided supervised data.
-We focus on 95% quantiles of data ie.
+We focus on 95% quantiles of data.
+From EDA, we can see that:
+- 95% of audio files lie between 10s and 30s
+- 95% of audio files are related to a handful of speaker voices

 Model currently ranked #10 out of 100's of submissions, challenge due in 2 weeks.